eceltov/shed/README.md

 ## Overview

 ShEd is composed of two servers that need to be running to provide full functionality.
-The first one is the controller server, that serves static pages.
+The first one is the `controller server`, that serves static pages.
-The second one is the workspace server, which handles the collaborative aspects.
+The second one is the `workspace server`, which handles the collaborative aspects.

-Users do not need to interact with the endpoints of the workspace server, this is handled by the client provided by the controller server.
+Users do not need to interact with the endpoints of the workspace server; this is handled by the client provided by the controller server.

 ## Installing ShEd